Danny-Flames/project-test/README.md

 - Register Page:
     - When a user fills in all fields and clicks the Register button, an API call is simulated using setTimeout to introduce a slight delay.
     - The user’s data is encrypted using Crypto-JS before being stored in localStorage as part of an encrypted users' array.
+    - If the user enters an invalid email in the email field, an error message is displayed and the registered button will still be disabled.

 - Login Page:
     - When a user enters their email and password, the encrypted data is retrieved from localStorage.